Heritage Designation Process

 The City also has 7 Heritage Conservation Districts, which include another 349 properties, designated under Part V of the Act.

-A property may be designated under Part IV, Section 29 of the Act if it meets one or more criteria defined by the Province in Ontario Regulation 9/06, which determines whether the property is of cultural heritage value or interest.
+A property may be designated under Part IV, Section 29 of the Act if it meets two or more criteria defined by the Province in Ontario Regulation 9/06, which determines whether the property is of cultural heritage value or interest.

 The criteria are: